Frank Q. Jackson, the 24-year-old grandson of Cleveland Mayor Frank Q. Jackson, was fatally shot.

 According to the publication, Mayor Frank Jackson and more than a dozen family and friends arrived and stood outside the crime site while some, including Frank Q. Jackson’s father, grieved.

-The Homicide Unit of the Cleveland Division of Police is investigating the shooting death of Frank Q. Jackson, 24, who happened today at the intersection of Sidaway and E. At around 9 p.m., 70th St. Anyone with information on this case should contact 216-623-5464.
+The Cleveland Division of Police Homicide Unit is investigating the shooting death of 24 year old Frank Q. Jackson, who happened today around 9 p.m. at the intersection of Sidaway and E. 70th St. Anyone with information on this case should contact 216-623-5464.

 20 September 2021 — Cleveland Police (@CLEpolice)